idrak888/idrak888/README.md

 ### What I'm up to 💡

-- 🎓 Finishing up second year of computer science @ York University
+- 🎓 Third year CS @ York University
 - 🛠 Working @ <a href="https://dayforce.com">Dayforce</a> as a Software Engineer Intern
 - 🤓 Learning test automation and BDD frameworks